-Upon closure to the CVS II campus due to COVID-19, the school administration immediately began preparing for in-person instruction.
+Upon closure to the physical CVWPCS campus due to COVID-19, the school administration immediately began preparing for inperson instruction.
 These preparations included purchasing cleaning supplies, HVAC filters, and protection materials (including plexiglass, and PPE).
 The site was set-up to allow for social distancing and the county and state guidelines for reopening were strictly followed.
-In addition, when the school opened, the school was cleaned regularly throughout the day to ensure the safety of all stakeholders.
+In addition, when the school reopened for in-person instruction, the school was cleaned regularly throughout the day to ensure the safety of all stakeholders.
 Upon reopening, unduplicated youth were the schools' primary focus for in-person instruction.
-However, all students could attend with strict 1 1/2 hour appointment timeslots.
+However, all students could attend with strict appointment timeslots.
 Many unduplicated youth and students with IEPs took advantage of coming onsite for in-person instruction.
-As the phases changed within Fresno County, the site would open or close to all students.
-Unduplicated youth and students with IEPs continued to be supported with in-person instruction.
+As the phases changed within Fresno County, the physical school site would open or close to all students.
+Unduplicated youth and students with IEPs continued to be supported with in-person instruction as permissible per state and county guidelines.
 The number of staff members working onsite also changed depending on the Fresno County phase.
 Supplies were purchased to support the students who were coming onsite for instruction.
 Those supplies included printing materials for credit packets and support materials, textbooks, and writing supplies.
 Students who were more successful at completing their coursework with a physical credit packet instead of an online version could come onsite to pick up their class supplies.
 Based on student survey results they had a challenge with distance learning and difficulty in focusing on work but had the support they needed.
-Families stated their student needed additional support and concerned with their progress but also stated that it was easy to get in contact with their child's teacher if needed to.
+Families stated their student needed additional support and concerned with their progress but also stated that it was easy to get in contact with their child's teacher if needed.
 Staff also felt that they had someone to reach out to and valued the professional development resources that were offered.
-CVS II is looking forward to increasing the amount of in-person instruction by the end of the 2020-2021 school year.
+CVWPCS is looking forward to increasing the amount of in-person instruction by the end of the 2020-2021 school year.
 The school recognizes most students perform better, attend school more regularly, and complete more coursework when the students attend in-person.

-Overall, the successes CVS II experienced were in preparing to reopen by purchasing the necessary cleaning and protective materials, and by being able to open to offer in-person instruction consistently to the unduplicated youth.
-The challenges the school faced were being shifted in and out of the different Fresno County phases and the implications those shifts had on in-person attendance.
-The students who attend CVS II, perform better with in-person instruction and all students were not able to always access this during the COVID-19 pandemic.
+Overall, the successes CVWPCS experienced were in preparing to reopen by purchasing the necessary cleaning and protective materials, and by being able to open to offer in-person instruction consistently to the unduplicated youth.
+The challenges the school faced were being shifted in and out of the different Fresno County phases and the implications those shifts had on in-person attendance and ultimately the teacher-student relationship.
+The students who attend CVWPCS, generally perform better with in-person instruction and all students were not able to always access this during the COVID-19 pandemic.